ziyiwangx/UDSM/README.md

 To train and test the UDSM model, first train the feature disentanglement module with `train_disentangle.py` , and then train the LSTM module with `train_lstm.py`.

 The evaluation results are saved in a new directory, containig the files of Hamming distance, Hamming rank list and the mAP results.

+## Dataset

+The retrieval dataset is formulated based on the public Cholec80 dataset.